Ottoman Iraq: Ottoman reconquest of Iraq (1639)

-Nader Shah Iraqi Campaign (1732-1733)
+Nader Shah's Iraqi campaign (1732–1733)

 A 1696 map of Ottoman Iraq, showing the region as perceived by the French cartographer Jaillot.

 In 1733, during renewed conflict between the Ottoman Empire and the Persian ruler Nadir Shah, Persian forces crossed the Iraqi frontier (Irak sınırını aşarak) and launched an assault on Erbil and Kirkuk.
 Ottoman sources describe the event as a major military incursion into imperial territory.
 In response, Topal Osman Pasha, the imperial commander (serasker), led an army of 170,000 troops and defeated the Persian forces near Baghdad.
-Following this initial victory, however, Baghdad’s governor, Ahmed Pasha, withdrew, citing a lack of provisions, enabling a surprise counterattack by Nadir Shah.
+Following this initial victory, however, Baghdad's governor, Ahmed Pasha, withdrew, citing a lack of provisions, enabling a surprise counterattack by Nadir Shah.
 Topal Osman Pasha was killed in the ensuing battle near Kirkuk.
 The city capitulated under terms that guaranteed the safety of its inhabitants.
 The defense of Mosul was led by its governor, Hüseyin Pasha, who rallied the population, repaired fortifications, and successfully repelled a six-day siege.
 In subsequent campaigns, Hasan Pasha, governor of Mosul and imperial serasker, mobilized tribal allies and repelled further Iranian advances.

-1749–1831: Mamluk Period
+1749–1831: Mamluk period

 The Mamluk period saw Georgian-origin Mamluks ruling Baghdad with considerable autonomy from Istanbul, while maintaining nominal loyalty to the Ottoman sultan.
 This era was marked by fiscal reform, military reorganization, and political stability, but ended with the Ottoman reconquest under Ali Rıza Pasha in 1831.